transcending1/Review/admin/subpage/modules/module_doc/PCA.md

 ### 4.components
-+ Description

-1.input int value means Feature dimension after dimension reduction such as 52.input float value means the percentage to keep after dimension reduction such as 0.95
+'1.input int value means Feature dimension after dimension reduction such as 52.input float value means the percentage to keep after dimension reduction such as 0.95'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |